renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 The spirit is an enormous threat, and will be difficult to handle; mortal beings and lesser spirits do not matter to it, and so it has both the capability and temperament to simply squash the party.
 (Of course, this can be a lot of fun to play up, if your group enjoys unsettling cosmic encounters.)

-Role-playings kills, social skills, research and knowledge skills, and a high LUC will all be required.
+Role-playings skills, social skills, research and knowledge skills, and a high LUC will all be required.

 You'll need to think carefully about *what* the party can do for Bones of Deep Rock; there will need to be some specific reason that, *this time*, it will answer a mortal call, and that it will ultimately agree to withdraw the spirit.
 You'll need to hint at what that is in the **ritual site** or **traitor's alcove** (possibly with the help of the other books, scrolls, and resources available at the monastery).